bcgov/EPIC.track/README.md

 Python was selected as the technology to develop APIs required for integration between formsflow and additional solution components.

 ### Staff Identity
 BC Govt uses IDIR as the identity for their staff.
 BCdevexchange already setup a Keycloak to provide IDIR based authentication for SSO.
-The Keycloak instance installed as part of [formsﬂow.ai](https://github.com/AOT-Technologies/forms-flow-ai) is updated to add BCdevexchange Keycloak instane as a *Identity Provider*.
+The Keycloak instance installed as part of [formsﬂow.ai](https://github.com/AOT-Technologies/forms-flow-ai) is updated to add BCdevexchange Keycloak instance as a *Identity Provider*.